techknowledgist/tgist-features/data/wos/00-readme.txt

 	find $WOS/corpora/A01/1996 | grep xml > $WOS/file-lists/A01/1996.txt
 	...

+The above works for when the corpora are in the local directory, replace the first two line with the following if the directories are on corpuswork

+	setenv WOS /home/j/corpuswork/fuse/FUSEData/2013-04/wos/extracted/

+You can use scripts/create-file-lists.sh to do this, but you would need minor edits to the $YEAR variable.

 5. Create file lists for corpus creation

 Run:

 	$ python create-corpus-filelist.py

+The resulting file lists are randomly ordered.

 Check years in output by